 Even if you do know how to care for color treated hair, as you get older your hair texture changes, and coloring mature hair can make it thin and become extremely damaged as it is more delicate than it once was.
 The maintenance of color treated hair can also be very expensive.
 The demarcation line of traditional hair dye can be quite obvious, and the consistent hair coloring cycle continues.

 Hair dye are one of the most toxic beauty products that women use.
-You can read an article by Paula’s Choice called Hair Dye & Cancer Risks here.
-Health reigns supreme over beauty, and there are natural hair coloring options that give amazing results for both darkening and lightening hair.
+Health reigns supreme over beauty.
+There are natural hair coloring options that give amazing results for both darkening and lightening hair.

 Natural Hair Color Options & Variations